-To ensure there are no conflicts of interest, a company's director(s) and/or senior management personnel cannot concurrently serve as supervisors.
+To ensure there are no conflicts of interest, a company's director(s) and/or senior management personnel (general manger, deputy general manager, and chief financial officer) cannot concurrently serve as supervisors.
 Where a company has a relatively small number of shareholders and is small in scale, one or two supervisors will suffice.
 For larger companies, a board of supervisors composed of no less than three members is required.